sparrow-cloud/manual_stag/Writerside/topics/Run-Analysis.md

 <img src="runAnalysis.png" alt="Alt text" width="450"/>

 1. Click the **Start a new analysis** button.
-2. Select a repository or compressed file to start analysing **Source code and components**.
+2. Select a repository or compressed file to start analysing **Source code and supply chains**.
 3. Select **URL** to start analysing **Web Vulnerabilities**.
 4. The analysis will now start.